-As a wildland firefighter, uses basic knowledge to perform individually or as a member of a module/crew in a variety of assignments.
-The approach taken by the module/crew may vary dependent based upon the fire terrain, intensity of fire, fuels availability, wind velocity, and resource values.
+Performs fire suppression under the most adverse conditions of climate, fuels, and terrain.
+As a skilled firefighter has the basic knowledge to perform individually or as a member of a module/crew, wildland firefighting in a variety of assignments.
+The approach may vary based upon terrain, fire intensity, fuels availability, wind velocity, and resource values.
 Specific tasks, use of tools and methods, and the sequence in which tasks are to be done are determined by evaluation of the situation and issues involved.
 Consideration must also be given to slope, weather conditions, fuels and other fire behavior factors while performing wildland fire suppression.